 Therapy is provided on a daily basis as are support groups, which encourage people to share advice, experiences, and foster trust.
 Drawbacks include no contact with friends or family, depending upon program rules, and living at our facility for anywhere between 30 and 90 days.
 At Willow Springs, everything you or your loved one needs, such as recovery resources and an experienced staff, are available in a single setting where you or your loved one can focus exclusively on methadone addiction treatment.

 Find Out the Cost of Treatment with Us

 How serious is methadone addiction?
 Consider what WCVB-TV in Boston, Massachusetts reported in April 2016 regarding the city’s drug crisis.

 There’s an area in the city near one of the busiest hospitals, Boston Medical Center, known as Methadone Mile.
 The report describes drug deals and hypodermic needles on the street, and people so high they can barely stand.
 Others were bent over, staggering aimlessly down the sidewalks.

 This is a sentiment we support at Willow Springs.
 We understand the importance of connecting with people through rehabilitation to get to the root of their addictions problems in an effort to teach new coping mechanisms.
-We do this using behavioral modification in conjunction with other treatment approaches such as pharmaceutical treatment, cognitive therapies, and holistic treatment, just to name a few.
+We do this using behavioral modification in conjunction with other treatment approaches such as pharmaceutical treatment or cognitive therapies.

 Start Working Toward Quitting Methadone Addiction Today